rainlanguage/specs/dotrain.md

 Import hashes reference _metadata_ so we can colloquially say "import a .rain file" but technically we mean "import the metadata the .rain file maps to when compiled".

+The data is imported from the CAS (separate spec doc) and so tooling guarantees that all imports are in one of two possible states:

+- Found, local, valid, readable according to self describing properties, supported by the tooling, cryptographic integrity checked according to the hash
+- Not found OR found and rejected

+If any imports in a tree are in the not found/rejected state, from the perspective of the .rain document the import itself is a fragment error.
+This implies that a dangling import MAY exist in a .rain document in a benign state until/unless it is resolved in a tree during a Rainlang document expansion.

 As importing references _metadata_ it can have two possible effects: